 The print shop, located in front of Mr. Prang’s house on Centre Street in Roxbury, produced color advertisements and business materials but was best known for war maps printed during the Civil War and distributed in newspapers, as well as reproductions of famous works of art.

 Mr. Prang returned to Europe in 1864 to spend a year learning about cutting-edge German lithography.
 The bright colors produced by the new chromolithographic process revolutionized the printing business.
 When he returned, he added high-quality reproductions of major art works to the company’s products.
-His chromolithographs simulate the textures and richness of oil painting and are of such high quality that they can fool the untrained viewer into thinking they are oil paintings.
+His chromolithographs simulated the textures and richness of oil painting and are of such high quality that they can fool the untrained viewer into thinking they are oil paintings.

 Here’s how the New York Historical Society describes it: